 One week teaching literacy and numeracy

-Written assignments on classroom management and science
+Written assignments on classroom management

 Change key stage and work alongside a different class teacher